 Now that I am in the winter of my life I am finally spouting off much fodder and publicly!

-Albeit, I am without much shuffle and interest–that I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not, I will go quietly and comfortably to my grave without much regret.
+Albeit, I am without much shuffle and interest in the outside world–but I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not I will go quietly and comfortably to my grave without much regret.